isomerpages/moh-hcsa/_for-healthcare-providers/What Do We Need To Know/NEHR Contribution.md

 <p>• Use of whitelisted NEHR-compatible system</p>
 <h2>What Information Needs to Be Contributed to NEHR</h2>
 <p>The Bill will only require the contribution of key health information
-that is necessary for continuity of care across health settings and healthcare providers e.g., allergies, vaccination records, prescribed medications and discharge summaries; detailed information on what will be required will be shared/published as part of the HIB’s implementation.
-Raw clinical notes will not need to be contributed.</p>
+necessary for continuity of care across healthcare settings and healthcare providers e.g., allergies, vaccination records, prescribed medications and discharge summaries; detailed information on what will be required will be shared/published as part of the HIB’s implementation.
+Raw clinical notes will not be contributed.
+Patient consent is not required.</p>
-<p>Healthcare providers will be required to contribute the health information
-of Singaporeans, Permanent Residents and individuals with Foreign Identification Numbers (FIN).
-The contribution of health information of short-term visitors, such as tourists, would not be required.
-There is no need for healthcare providers to obtain patient consent to contribute.</p>
+<p>Only health information of Singaporeans, Permanent Residents and individuals
+with Foreign Identification Numbers (FIN) will need to be contributed.
+The contribution of health information of short-term visitors, such as tourists, would not be required.</p>
 <h2>NEHR Contribution Timelines</h2>
 <p>[To insert content]</p>
 <p></p>